 - Made of two joints (one on each side of your head), but the jaw acts as a single unit.
 It isn’t possible to only use one side of the jaw – both always work together as one.

-- The TMJ has an articular disc that keeps the movement smooth.
+- The temporomandibular joint has an articular disc that keeps the movement smooth.
 This soft disc sits in between the temporal bone and the condyle of the mandible.

 The Four Major Symptoms of a TMJ Disorder